Historical Weather Data for Philadelphia

 Benjamin Franklin was passionate about the weather and developing techniques for monitoring and forecasting weather.
 In 1743, Franklin observed that northeast storms begin in the southwest.
 On horseback, he chased a whirlwind almost a mile to find out why.
 "Poor Richard," aka Ben Franklin under a pseudonym, printed some of the first recorded weather forecasts.

 Curious about what the weather was like in Philadelphia years ago?
-These tables of historical weather data offer a look back in “weather time” through May 31, 2018.
-The tables were updated monthly to capture the new information that was collected from our station.
+These tables of historical weather data offer a look back in “weather time.”
+The tables are updated monthly to capture the new information collected from our station.

 Guide to the Data: